flexera-public/policy_templates/cost/aws/rds_instance_license_info/README.md

-# AWS RDS Instance License Info
+# AWS RDS Instance License Information

 ## What it does